Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 The mikoshi was calmly carried to the shrine where it was presented, and the event was over.
 That was it.
 For the rest of the night, the crowd had to make do with stage performances and the lanterns.

-Still, I enjoyed myself.
-There were lots of people walking in yukatas.
-And I grabbed a few pictures of the stage performances.
+I enjoyed myself.
+Many people were walking in yukatas, and I took pictures of the stage performances.

 Under normal circumstances, the Mitama Festival is one of the best summer events in Tokyo.
 It was unfortunate that this was not the case in 2022.
 Hopefully, the pandemic will diminish over time, and things will return to normal in 2023.